brandonnw/java-dungeonmania/Pair_Blog.md

 > i.
 Identify one place where the State Pattern is present in the codebase.
 Do you think this is an appropriate use of the State Pattern?

+NOTE: The refactoring in this task was re-done while doing 1f.
+Therefore, the merge request link for this part is the same as 1f.

 A notable state pattern in the codebase occurs in the logic for player states.
 Particularly, the folder named "playerState" encapsulates the abstract state class, and the different states which a player can be in depending on whether a potion is active or not.
 Additionally, the Player.java function implements the logic for transitioning this state pattern mainly in the triggerNext method.
-However, we believe that this State Pattern has not been appropriately used.
+However, this State Pattern has not been appropriately used.
 This is mainly because there are no major alterations in behaviour when the internal state for player changes.
 For instance, when the player transitions from base state to invincible, the player's behaviour doesn't change, but rather the behaviour of the potionListeners changes.

 Hence, there is an observer pattern implemented for the potionListeners, notifying them and updating their behaviour when the internal state of player changes.
-As a result, this State Pattern is mostly redundant, and the codebase can operate more efficiently and just as effectively without it.
+However, actually tracking the state of the player in either a state pattern form or string or enum is useless.
+This is because even listeners are updated through the inEffective field.
+This is because, the inEffective field stores the current potion which is acting on the player.
+As a result, the inEffective field can basically just act as a state tracker in itself.

 > ii.
 (Option 1) If you answered that it was an appropriate use of the State Pattern, justify how the implementation relates to the key characteristics of the State Pattern.